Meet the team at Jurassic Bark, Newbury

 Ever since I was 8 years old I have had dogs, and growing up around them has really made me appreciate what wonderful animals they are.
 I worked in an office for a few years before a light bulb went off and I started volunteering at a gundog training centre at weekends.
 Before long I realised that working with dogs was the dream, and got a part time job working at a kennels.
 After a few months there I was lucky enough to find Dog Trouble, where I was employed after volunteering for a few weeks, first as a centre assistant, then after completing an apprenticeship in Dog Training, I was promoted to Boarding Manager.
 The centre is a behaviour centre rather than your standard doggy day care so the opportunity to learn was incomparable.

-I have now made the decision to start my own path and open Jurassic Bark - a professional dog walking service based in Newbury.
+I then made the decision to start my own path and open Jurassic Bark - a professional dog walking service based in Newbury.
 With the help of my trusty four legged team I hope to entertain our beloved canines with the best local routes, with plenty of things to sniff, bark at and (hopefully not) roll in...

 Patch is my gorgeous 9 year old Jack Russell terrier who came to me after I began working at Dog Trouble, where he had been taken in after his first owners wanted to put him down due to behavioural issues.
 They were able to rehabilitate from a frightened shivering wreck to the happy, healthy dog who stole my heart.
 He's still a bit scared of some strangers but he gets more confidence every day.
 He spends most of his time attempting to catch flies and staring intently at me until I take him out for a walk.